yazi-rs/yazi-rs.github.io/docs/plugin/api.md

 ### `tab::Mode`

-Visual mode status of the current tab.
+Visual mode status.

 Properties:

-- `is_select`: Whether the current tab is in select mode
+- `is_select`: Whether the mode is select
-- `is_unset`: Whether the current tab is in unset mode
+- `is_unset`: Whether the mode is unset
-- `is_visual`: Whether the current tab is in select or unset mode
+- `is_visual`: Whether the mode is select or unset

 Methods: